Recommended as Stock of the Week on March 16, 2026

 From recommendation (March 16, 2026)

-Is Realty Income a good investment?
+Is Realty Income Corporation a good investment?

-Realty Income has a Leeway Score of 60.1/100, which is rated as Excellent.
+Realty Income Corporation has a Leeway Score of 60.1/100, which is rated as Excellent.
 The Leeway Score combines business quality, fundamental evaluation, and valuation cycle into a comprehensive assessment.
 A higher score indicates stronger investment quality based on AI-powered fundamental analysis.

-What does Realty Income do?
+What does Realty Income Corporation do?

 What are the key metrics for O.NYSE?